Curvature Invariants for Lorentzian Traversable Wormholes: Appendices

 The freely specified shape function can have a significant impact on the form of the invariant functions.
 By inspecting the invariants in Appendix B, it is seen that a shape function with a term of $r^n$ with $n\ge3$ will not have a discontinuity at $r=0$.
 For example, a shape function

-gives a plot of $I_1$ in Figure \ref{img9}.
-The discontinuity at $r=0$ has been replaced by an inverted cone with a finite depth.
+gives a plot of $w_2$ in Figure \ref{ewMTm}.
+The discontinuity at $r=0$ has been replaced by a trench and an inverted cone with a finite depth that resembles the Ricci Scalar from the exponential metric shown in Figure \ref{Rem}.
 While this is outside the domain of $r$ as discussed in $\S$4, it demonstrates the effect that the shape function holds over the invariants.